 So, when life gets in the way, you may not realize that you have overlooked cleaning your Shih Tzus eyes just a little too long.

-Usually it's when you notice that those little eye boogers have formed in the corner of his eyes and are sticking to the hair beneath them that you realize how long it's been.
+Usually it's when you see the little eye boogers have formed in the corner of his eyes and are sticking to the hair beneath them that you realize how long it's been.

 And no matter how much you try to wipe them away you just aren't able to get them out.

 This is where you need to break out the big guns and get to work tackling this amassed hardened mucous before an infection gets its roots in.